FurryCoders/FAAPI/README.md

 * `rating` submission rating [general, mature, adult]
 * `type` submission type [text, image, etc...]

-`SubPartial` can be directly casted to a dict object or iterated through.
+`SubmissionPartial` can be directly casted to a dict object or iterated through.

 ### Init

 `__init__(sub_figure: bs4.element.Tag)`

-`SubPartial` init needs a figure tag taken from a parsed page.
+`SubmissionPartial` init needs a figure tag taken from a parsed page.
 The tag is saved in instance variable of the same name.

 ### Methods

 * `parse_figure_tag()`<br>
 Parses the stored submission figure tag for information.

-## Sub
+## Submission

 The main class that parses and holds submission metadata.